ivamitran/CalculatorGUI/README.md

 # How to Use
 ---
 - You need to have java installed in order to run the compiled code
-- Once you have java installed on your system, can simply run the program by running the file "CalculatorGUI.jar" located in "CalculatorGUI/out/artifacts/CalculatorGUI_jar"
+- Once you have java installed on your system, can simply run the program by running the file `CalculatorGUI.jar` located in `outputFiles/CalculatorGUI_jar`
+  - Ex: Use the command: `java -jar CalculatorGUI.jar` in a terminal session w/ the working directory being `outputFiles`

 # Additional Notes
 ---
 - There is a test program to test the calculator (simulates clicking the buttons and analyzing the results)
-- Can run the test program by running the `CalculatorGUI.jar` within the `CalculatorGUISampleTest_jar` directory
+- Can run the test program by running the `CalculatorGUISampleTest.jar` within the same directory as the main program file
-    - Ex(When terminal is opened in the CalculatorGUISampleTest_jar directory): Use the command: `java -jar CalculatorGUI.jar`